 The following guidelines and processes will be followed in response to COVID-19, as recommended by public health experts such as the Center for Disease Control (CDC), World Health Organization (WHO), American Academy of Pediatrics (AAP) as well as federal, state and local health officials.
 This is a “living” document that may be updated at any time by The Bright School given the fluidity of this situation.

-All students and staff must provide and wear a disposable or washable face covering daily.
+All students and staff must provide and wear a disposable or washable, two-layer face covering daily.

 All students and staff must complete the daily COVID-19 questionnaire for symptoms and temperatures checks via the Ascend system.
 Ascend’s online system asks health questions, including a current temperature, and helps people determine next steps if they are not well.
 All of the information in the system is kept secure and complies with the American Health Insurance Portability and Accountability Act.
 The only information the school shares with Base Camp Health is student name, family name, and email addresses.
 Students, faculty and staff who are ill will be required to remain at home.
 A child should not be sent to school after taking fever-reducing medication.
 This is an important partnership with parents, and we will rely on families to help us all stay safe.

 If a student presents at school with a temperature of 100.4 F or above, the school nurse will contact the child's parents or guardians to pick up the child.
 The child should not return to school until the temperature has been normal without fever reducing medication for a minimum of 48 hours.